huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 pip install diffusers transformers accelerate bitsandbytes -U
 ```

-Now you can quantize a model by passing a `BitsAndBytesConfig` to [`~ModelMixin.from_pretrained`] method.
-This works for any model in any modality, as long as it supports loading with Accelerate and contains `torch.nn.Linear` layers.
+Now you can quantize a model by passing a [`BitsAndBytesConfig`] to [`~ModelMixin.from_pretrained`].
+This works for any model in any modality, as long as it supports loading with [Accelerate](https://hf.co/docs/accelerate/index) and contains `torch.nn.Linear` layers.

 <hfoptions id="bnb">
 <hfoption id="8-bit">